speciationgenomics/speciationgenomics.github.io/_pages/12_performing_a_genome_scan.md

 ---
-title: "Performing a simple genome scan"
+title: "Computing per site Fst"
 layout: archive
-permalink: /simple_genome_scan/
+permalink: /per_site_Fst/
 ---

 In the previous sessions, we investigated population structure and learned how to detect admixture and introgression between populations.
 Now we will return to our filtered, high-quality variant set stored in our VCF and learn how to calculate population differentiation.